-Sure you can take an ordinary ghost tour of old town Alexandria, or… you can toss a few drinks back, walk down some dark alleys with a woman in a colonial dress, and really have an adventure to remember.
+Sure you can take an ordinary ghost tour of old town Alexandria, or… you can toss a few drinks back, walk down some dark alleys with a woman in a colonial dress, and really have the adventure to remember.
 This is just the experience you will get when you book a tour with Nightly Spirits.

 When we came across the website for Nightly Spirits, we discovered that the company evolved from the combination of the creators’ two passions: beer and ghosts.
 I love boozy brunch, so boozy ghosts?
 Let’s do this!
 Never the ones to turn down a new and possibly weird adventure, we knew we found the perfect tour for us.